Le-bruit-de-nos-pas/gram_neg_boattini_2024/README.md

 A feature's importance can be inferred from the range and variability of its SHAP values across samples.
 Features with higher absolute SHAP values exert a greater influence on the model predictions.
 Only the top 9 features are herein individually depicted.
 The output of the model is shown above the heatmap matrix as a line plot centered around the explaination’s base valu and the global importance of each model input shown as a bar plot on the right hand side of the plot.
+(c) Force plots with individual patient examples, breaking down the contribution of each feature to the prediction of a given patient (3 random patients with a high/low predicted score shown).
+Scores are on a log odds scale.
+Probabilities can be easily infered as probability = exp(log-odds)/(1+exp(log-odds)).
 `